 By exploring mathematics through discussion, the use of manipulatives and strategies within lessons, we help pupils see connections between the different areas of mathematics.

-We allow pupils to follow their own ideas and in order to become skilled, confident problem solvers we want to give them the opportunity to apply their thoughts to solve problems and through doing so build up an awareness of problem solving strategies which will give them the confidence to meet future challenges
+We allow pupils to follow their own ideas.
+In order to become skilled, confident problem solvers, we want to give pupils the opportunity to apply their thoughts to solve problems and through doing so, build up an awareness of problem solving strategies which will give them the confidence to meet future challenges.

 What will pupils learn?

 You will develop the ability to

 - use and apply mathematics effectively

 - set out mathematical problems clearly using the appropriate symbols

 - organise and present information in a variety of forms (e.g. tabular or graphical)